 OBSERVATIONS AND MODIFICATIONS

-As part of our analysis of the needs of people with disabilities, we made a number of observations, which led to changes in the software and environment.
+As part of our analysis of the needs of people with disabilities, we made a number of observations, which led to a number of changes in the software and environment.
 These are described in the following sections.

 Requirements